rendicott/uggly/README.md

 # uggly
 Protocol for TUIOW (terminal user interface over the wire)

-Protobuf definition currently used for gRPC and is compiled for Golang.
+Protobuf definition currently used for gRPC and is compiled for Golang and Python.

 Docs are generated using the handy [protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc) package and can be found [here](./doc).